Entwicklungsburo-Stresing/lv64/readme.txt

-How to operate the cameras with LabVIEW
+How to operate the cameras with LabVIEW FL30XX.VI

 Usage:
-After run you can set the boards and some other params in the right upper frame.
+After run you can set the boards and some other params in the left upper frame.
 Then press "Initialize"

 The camera can perform a specific number of samples in a block-wise fashion.